martinResearch/puzzleAI/README.md

 * https://github.com/icelabMIT/PuzzleScriptAI
 * https://github.com/Moofkin/PuzzleScript-Solver

-An imprived version seemed to have been develop by authors in [44] but it does not seem that the code is available online.
+An improved version seemed to have been develop by authors in [44] but it does not seem that the code is available online.

 ### Zillions of Games

-[Zillions of Games](https://en.wikipedia.org/wiki/Zillions_of_Games) is a commercial software that come with tha game descritopion language and solvers
+[Zillions of Games](https://en.wikipedia.org/wiki/Zillions_of_Games) is a commercial software that comes with a game description language and solvers
 We could write ou game in the zillions of gamers format and solve it using the packaged solvers.
-However we would like the AI to be able to play without having access to the description in such a language but to be able to learn the game's rules through interation with the game or passive observation of games.
+However we would like the AI to be able to play without having access to the description in such a language but to be able to learn the game's rules through interaction with the game or passive observation of games.

 ## Exposing the game through a standardized API